RaresDima/CardShuffle/README.md

 - The number of stacks that end up simultaneously existing is usually somewhere between `n/3` and `n/4`.

-- The numver of steps that are necessary is usually about `1.5 * n` (give or take 10%).
+- The number of steps that are necessary is usually about `1.5 * n` (give or take 10%).

 - Due to human error you might forget some instructions or do some instructions multiple times.
 In this case you will most likely see some instructions near the end that are impossible to complete (e.g. "put stack 5 on top of stack 9" but there are only 7 stacks).
 I tend to perform these as best I can:
     - If I am out of cards and am instructed to add a card to a stack I just skip that instruction.